 As plausible destinations for runaway slaves increased in the mid-Atlantic and Northeast during the late 18th and early 19th centuries, fugitive slave ads revealed how much both slaves and slaveholders were attuned to changing legal and political geographies marked by gradual abolition.
 Princeton slaves likely deliberated over what routes to take, which cities and states to run to, and which free communities to join.
 They would have been informed by rumors circulating among free blacks and within enslaved communities as well as precious information spread by abolitionist publications.
 Some literate slaves, like Elsy Murray, could have read newspapers and passed information along to other enslaved people.

 Meanwhile, slaveholders’ speculations about escape routes and destinations were shaped by knowledge of their slaves’ strategic thinking.
-Princeton slaveholders often imagined that runaway slaves would seek refuge in Vermont or in the "freer’ states of Massachusetts, New York, and Pennsylvania, as well as in port cities with large and freed black populations such as Baltimore, Philadelphia, and New York City.
+Princeton slaveholders often imagined that runaway slaves would seek refuge in Vermont or in the "freer" states of Massachusetts, New York, and Pennsylvania, as well as in port cities with large free black populations such as Baltimore, Philadelphia, and New York City.

 The fact that slaveholders expected enslaved people to make calculated decisions about their escapes shows how runaways forced masters to acknowledge their resourcefulness and determination to liberate themselves.
 Eager to have their profitable property back, slaveholders reduced fugitives to a set of characteristics—a peculiar laugh, “a very bad cough,” an “unpleasant countenance,” “broken English,” a crippled foot, a crooked thumb, and shades of skin color—that supposedly made the fugitives easier to detect.
 These descriptions were dehumanizing in their own right.
 But they could not hide slaveholders’ implicit recognition of their slaves’ agency.
 The advertisements also suggest a weakening system of control: Princeton masters were increasingly at a loss as to where the people they wanted to think of as property would escape to next.